ghanima/learn-awesome/README.md

 For hobbies, we currently have [magic](magic.md), [music](music.md) & [photography](photography.md).

 You should join us to expand and improve our collection!
-Use this [template](template.md) to create a page for a new topic and send us a pull request. :-)
+Use this [template](template.md) to create a page for a new topic and send us a pull request.
+For discussions, come over to [Gitter](https://gitter.im/learn-awesome/).
+Happy learning :-)

 ---